0x9090/DarkFlare/README.md

 # DarkFlare
 Flarum, but on the Darknet

+!!! - This is a work in progress, do not use for real until this warning is taken down !!!

 This script will install Flarum as a Tor hidden service on a Debian 10 machine.
 Useful for quickly standing up disposable, anonymous, Flarum communites.

 Requires Debian 10 machine to host on